-- 294. The City agrees to continue the current practice of providing protective work clothing to employees in classifications, 7319 Electric Motor Repairer, 7430 Assistant Electronic Maintenance Technician, 7432 Electrical Line Helper, 7308 Cable Splicer, 7338 Electrical Line Worker, 7257 Communications Line Supervisor I, 7229 Transmission Line Supervisor I, 9240 Airport Electrician, 9354 Elevator and Crane Technician, 7345 Electrician, 7318 Electronic Maintenance Technician, 7390 Welder, 7510 Lighting Fixture Maintenance Worker, 6248 Electrical Inspector, 6249 Senior Electrical Inspector, 7238 Electrician Supervisor I, 7329 Electronics Maintenance Technician Assistant Supervisor, and 7350 Transmission and Distribution Line Worker. - 295.
-Employees in the above mentioned classes will be provided five (5) sets of coveralls, shop coats or other protective clothing as agreed upon by the individual department and the Union.
+- The City agrees to continue the current practice of providing protective work clothing to employees in classifications, 7319 Electric Motor Repairer, 7430 Assistant Electronic Maintenance Technician, 7432 Electrical Line Helper, 7308 Cable Splicer, 7338 Electrical Line Worker, 7257 Communications Line Supervisor I, 7229 Transmission Line Supervisor I, 9240 Airport Electrician, 9354 Elevator and Crane Technician, 7345 Electrician, 7318 Electronic Maintenance Technician, 7390 Welder, 7510 Lighting Fixture Maintenance Worker, 6248 Electrical Inspector, 6249 Senior Electrical Inspector, 7238 Electrician Supervisor I, 7329 Electronics Maintenance Technician Assistant Supervisor, 7480 Power Generation Technician I, 7482 Power Generation Technician II, 7484 Senior Power Generation Technician, 7488 Power Generation Supervisor, and 7350 Transmission and Distribution Line Worker. - Employees in the above mentioned classes will be provided five (5) sets of coveralls, shop coats or other protective clothing as agreed upon by the individual department and the Union.
 A lesser number of sets of protective work clothing may be mutually agreed upon for specific classifications by the Union and individual departments.
 The cost of the protective work clothing, laundry of the same, shall be paid by the City.
-Where the parties agree to provide reimbursement in lieu of providing protective work clothing, individual departments may, after consulting with the Union over the amount and method of payment, pay a cash work clothing allowance which shall be no less than \$175.00 per year.
-In all cases where protective work clothing has been provided, the employee shall be required to wear such clothing during the performance of their duties. - 296.
-When employees working in classifications covered by the terms of this MOU are performing their normal work duties in the rain, they shall be provided adequate foul weather gear. - 297.
-The City agrees to provide safety shoes to represented employees every twelve (12) months.
-In all cases where safety footwear has been provided, the employee shall be required to wear such footwear during the performance of their duties.
+Where the parties agree to provide reimbursement in lieu of providing protective work clothing, individual departments may, after consulting with the Union over the amount and method of payment, pay a cash work clothing allowance which shall be no less than \$250 per year.
+In all cases where protective work clothing has been provided, the employee shall be required to wear such clothing during the performance of their duties. - When employees working in classifications covered by the terms of this MOU are performing their normal work duties in the rain, they shall be provided adequate foul weather gear. - The City agrees to provide safety shoes (Red Wing Mobile or equivalent) of up to \$250 in value to represented employees every twelve (12) months.
+In all cases where safety footwear has been provided, the employee shall be required to wear such footwear during the performance of their duties. - In addition to providing the safety shoes referenced in the above paragraph, the City shall provide to 7338 Electrical Line Worker, 7350 Transmission and Distribution Line Worker, 7229 Transmission Line Supervisor, and 7285 Transmission Line Worker Supervisor II, climbing boots or other protective footwear which the City and the employee agree is necessary for the identified classifications to safely perform their regular duties.